-The Corporation's 50.1% share of Dollarcity's net earnings for the period from January 1, 2022 to December 31, 2022 was \$45.4 million, compared to \$33.2 million for the same period last year, reflecting a strong financial and operational performance by Dollarcity.
+The Corporation's 50.1% share of Dollarcity's net earnings for the period from January 1, 2023 to December 31, 2023 was \$75.3 million, compared to \$45.4 million for the same period last year, reflecting strong financial and operational performance by Dollarcity.

-Financing Costs
+Net Financing Costs

-Financing costs increased by \$24.2 million, from \$91.2 million for Fiscal 2022 to \$115.4 million for Fiscal 2023.
-The increase is mainly due to a higher average borrowing rate as well as higher average debt outstanding as a result of higher US commercial paper activities and the issuance of additional Senior Unsecured Notes (as defined below).
+Net financing costs increased by \$29.4 million from \$115.4 million for Fiscal 2023 to \$144.8 million for Fiscal 2024.
+The increase is mainly due to a higher average borrowing rate, as well as higher average debt levels from lease liabilities, partially offset by an increase in interest income resulting from higher invested capital.